MatteoMonacis/Personal-Portfolio/README.md

 ## 4. Key Machine Learning Projects

-### 4.1 Machine Learning Applied to Real-World Data and Problem-Solving
+### 4.1 Machine Learning Applied to Real-World Data

 #### 1. Objective of the Project